mkdtycl96/NLP_Sentiment_Analysis_Python/README.md

 5-) **And also we used tfidfvectorizer order to obtain diffirent insights from the data**

-6-) **finally we train our dataset with diffirent classifiers and compare the results**
+6-) **finally we train our dataset with diffirent classifiers and compare each results**